-Product insights for technical founders.
+Product-market fit insights for technical founders.

-Upskilling resources for experienced professionals.
+Practical resources for experienced professionals.

 No hype, just help.